SFTtech/openage/doc/ideas/fr_technical_overview.md

 Graphics           | GR5        | Beautiful weather effects (see G1)
 Graphics           | GR6        | Campaign cutscenes
 Graphics           | GR7        | Some graphical optimisations for competitive play by design, e.g. small trees, alignment grid, fish outlines, short walls, etc., other option: to redesign everything that the problems why those mods exists are fixed. e.g. make the look behind walls better by design -> no short walls needed.
-Graphics           | GR8        | Resource patches change size based on the amount of resource they have left.
+Graphics           | GR8        | Resource spots change size based on the amount of resource they have left.
 Modding            | MD1        | Asset modification updates in-game models instantly.
 Live testing for modders.
 More challenging: Same for unit (stat) patches.
 Sound              | SO1        | Options to change the volume of special game sounds (e.g. attack bell, farm depleted, units produced).
 In late game this sounds can get really annoying.
 Localisation       | LC1        | X